Originally by Bob Ciura, Updated October 11th, 2017 by Nick McCullum

 And, pharmaceutical companies have the ability to raise prices on key drugs.
 Because of this, health care stocks like Pfizer are tremendous dividend payers.

-Pfizer stock offers a 3.9% dividend yield.
+Pfizer stock offers a 3.5% dividend yield.
 The company also returns billions to investors through share repurchases.
-Over the first nine months of 2016, Pfizer returned $10.5 billion to investors in combined dividends and share buybacks.

 This may seem fairly ordinary.
 But Pfizer’s performance is impressive, given the difficult environment for global pharmaceuticals this year.

-In 2016, Pfizer has dealt with increasingly regulatory pressure regarding drug prices.
+In 2016, Pfizer dealt with increasing regulatory pressure regarding drug prices.
 In the international markets, Pfizer is suffering from the Brexit vote uncertainty, as well as the strong U.S. dollar.

 Source: Third Quarter Earnings presentation, page 9